RiteshKhan/H2weak/README.md

 ______________________________________________________________________

 ### Testing
 Make sure that you have set the path of the libraries correctly.
 The path can be modified in the `Makefile`.
+For testing purpose we have added two options (i) Integral Equation solver and (ii) RBF interpolation.